 Taking your Minimum Required Distribution (RMD) from retirement accounts after age 70 is a non-negotiable but paying tax on that income can be avoided.
 For clients with charitable intentions, you can divert that income directly to a charity through a Qualified Charitable Distribution.
 Taking this benefit along with the increased standard deduction can create a windfall for many older taxpayers.

-These are just a few of the changes that will impact taxpayers for 2018.
 Carefully planning can avoid unintended consequences and may significantly lower your liabilities.
 Make an appointment to talk to your TDT advisor now while there is still time to make meaningful changes.

 Monica Sullivan, CPA and Partner at TDT, brings more than 23 years in diverse tax, financial, and business consulting experience to the firm.
 Monica specializes in serving privately held companies and their owners through comprehensive tax planning including significant experience in individual, corporate, partnership, estate and gift and trust taxation.